-A somewhat less benign example involves the creation of blacklists of IP addresses on the basis of their reputation, ostensibly for the purpose of mitigating attacks on servers.
-The idea of using routing information, such as IP address, as a convenient way to judge the reputation of a sender is not new~\cite{goodell2007}.
+A decidedly less benign example involves the creation of blacklists of IP addresses on the basis of their reputation, ostensibly for the purpose of mitigating attacks on servers.
+The idea of using routing information, such as IP address, as a convenient way to judge the reputation of a sender is not new~\cite{goodell2007}, and the ability to wield disproportionate power is not always limited to large, wealthy corporations.
 Consider the case of SORBS, an Australian organisation that aims to reduce the preponderance of spam through the publication of a list of IP addresses associated with spam or abuse.
 Although this site does not directly engage in filtering traffic, many e-mail server operators configure their servers to consult this list as part of their routine operation and flag messages as spam or reject them outright if they are received from a mail server whose IP address appears on the SORBS list.
 SORBS generally requires the operators of servers with blacklisted IP addresses to explicitly request expungment, subject to the discretion of SORBS staff~\cite{sorbs2021}, and for years, such operators were required to give money to charity as well~\cite{sorbs2010}.
-A related example involves the practice of using similar blacklists to restrict access to websites.
-For example, the popular web infrastructure provider Cloudflare offers its customers an option to block IP addresses associated with public VPNs and anonymising proxy networks such as Tor~\cite{cloudflare}, and Akamai features a security module called ``Kona Site Defender'' that includes a service called ``Client Reputation'' that categorises IP addresses as being malicious or not on the basis of their interaction with Akamai services around the world~\cite{akamai}, which its customers often use to block access to their websites.
-A direct system-level consequence of this pattern of blacklisting is that Internet users who share IP addresses with each other, and especially Internet users who rely upon anonymity networks for their privacy, are denied access to much of the Internet.
-A second-order system-level consequence is that Internet users are forced to relinquish their privacy consider their reputation, the public face of whatever they do with the Internet, and their relationship with their Internet carrier, as a prerequisite to using the Internet.
+Similarly, services such as Spamhaus maintain lists of IP addresses that are apparently ``directly involved in malicious behaviour'' or have ``a bad reputation associated with them''~\cite{spamhaus}.
+Carriers are incentivised to maintain discipline among their subscribers, perhaps even to threaten them with termination, if such services list their IP addresses.